noodles0/FedARC/README.md

-# The code will be released after the paper is accepted.
+# The code and related resources will be released after the paper is accepted.
 Thank you!